inriverie/inriverie.github.io/README.md

 # vanilla

-Personal starting point for new web projects.
+Starting point for new web projects.

 ## Structure

-General directory structure:
+High level directory structure:

     README.md
-    _assets/
-      css/
-      html/
-    _vanilla-template.kit
-    styleguide/

-## HTML

-### _vanilla-template.kit

-Template file for new page `.kit` files.

-HTML 5 elements found in the document are optimally structured for a “one-web” approach.
-They contain ARIA Landmark Roles which provide accessibility to those that rely on assistive technology. `role=complimentary` is the only one that will likely be moved, removed, or attached to a different element.

-Any extra `<head>` content should be imported below the `html-head.kit` import.

-### _assets/html

-The `html` directory contains reusable HTML snippets used globally.
-These files should also be unique to each project.
-All page specific HTML should be grouped together in respectively titled directories in the root folder.

-Directory example:

-    html/
-      partials/
-        _ga-id.kit
-      landing page/
-        kits/

-### Kit directories

-All `.kit` directores should contain HTML convertable `*.kit` files for the respective pages.
-For example:

-    styleguide/
-      basic-styles.html
-      form-styles.html
-      kits/
-        basic-styles.kit
-        form-styles.kit
-        styleguide.kit
-        ui-styles.kit
-      styleguide.html
-      ui-styles.html
+    /assets                     == css, javascript, etc…
+      /css
+    /models                     == JSON data models.
+    /views                      == includes, layouts, etc…
+      /includes
+      /layouts
+    index.html
+    /styleguide                 == example of a sub-site

 ## CSS

-### _assets/css

-The `page` directory contains page named directories and their respective stylesheets to be imported.
-A `sass` directory to contain all page `.scss` files.
+`_config.scss` controls the project style settings.
+Each `[page].scss` file has a dedicated section where these settings can be over-written on a page-by-page basis.

-Directory example:
+Directory structure:

-    css/
+    /css
+      _config.scss
       _vanilla.scss
-      page/
-        landing page/
-          sass/
-            landing-page.scss
-          landing-page.css

-#### SASS Variables

-`_vars.scss` over-writes framework variables and sets project variables.
-There should never be a need to modify any framework code.
-This file also imports `_morula.scss` from [morula](https://github.com/inriverie/morula) which is a cross project variable library.
+      /includes                 == global *.scss partials
+      /page                     == contains all page stylesheets
+        index.css
+        /sass
+          index.scss
+        /[sub-site]             == styleguide and other sub-pages
+          /sass
+            [sub-site page].scss
+          [sub-site page].css

-#### Page specific stylesheets
+### Page specific stylesheets

-At the top of each `[page].scss` file shoud be the name of the CSS file followed by a section to re-define framework variables:
+At the top of each `[page].scss` file there's a section to re-define variables:

     /*------------------------------------*\
         NAME OF PAGE